Recommendations & Conclusions

 The Ministry of Defence should work with international partners to ensure there are viable plans to escort cable ships without degrading wider NATO taskings.
 This plan could usefully include heightened surveillance of suspicious vessel activity, rules of engagement enabling a low threshold for physical interdiction of civilian and autonomous vessels, …

-Government response.
 The government partially agrees, stating escorting ships is an important task and rules of engagement are routinely reviewed.
 They are investing in new capabilities like underwater drones and the ‘Atlantic Bastion’ concept.
-They also state the Royal Navy already conducts …
+They also state the Royal Navy already conducts routine live escorting exercises, which …

 Cabinet Office